9th Infantry Regiment (United States): Philippines

 Following duty in China the regiment served in the Philippine–American War; Company C of the Regiment suffered casualties in the Balangiga massacre of September 1901.

 World War I

 In early October 1917, the Manchus deployed to France as part of the "Indianhead" 2nd Infantry Division.
-During the course of the war, 9th infantrymen earned battle streamers for their colors at Lorraine, He de France, Aisne-Marne, and St. Mihiel.
+During the course of the war, 9th infantrymen earned battle streamers for their colors at Lorraine, Ile de France, Aisne-Marne, and St. Mihiel.
 In 1918, the Manchu Regiment received the French Fourragère for gallantry during the Meuse-Argonne offensive.

+Interwar period

+The 9th Infantry Regiment arrived at the port of New York on 1 August 1919 on the USS Princess Matoika, and was transferred on 16 August 1919 to Camp Travis, Texas; Camp Travis was consolidated 12 December 1922 with Fort Sam Houston.
+The regiment typically maintained one company at Camp Bullis, Texas, and one company at Fort Crockett, Texas, from 1921 to 1940.
+The regiment participated 20 September–2 November 1926 in the production of the Metro-Goldwyn-Mayer movie Wings at Camp Stanley, Texas.
+Company M was awarded the Edwin Howard Clark machine gun trophy for 1934.
+For the company stationed at Fort Crockett, its initial wartime mission in accordance with established war plans was to conduct a mobile defense of possible amphibious landing areas in support of the Harbor Defenses of Galveston Bay.

 World War II

 The 9th Infantry Regiment returned to Europe with the Second Infantry Division in October 1943 for the invasion of France.
 After breaking out from the Normandy beachhead the Manchus participated in the fight for Hill 192, a pivotal strongpoint in The Battle of Saint-Lo and participated in the Battle for Brest.
 In December 1944 the 9th Infantry was at Elsenborn Ridge where it waged an 18-hour engagement during the Battle of the Bulge.
 After the reduction of the German salient, the 9th spearheaded a 1945 drive toward the Siegfried Line.
 The Manchus crossed the Rhine in March 1945 and advanced rapidly through Saxony into Czechoslovakia, ending the war with many decorations including three Presidential Unit Citations.